aravindhbalaji04/f1_sim/README.md

 - Adjust `RACE_LAPS` or `RUNS` in `src/main.py` to explore different events or sampling levels.
 - Modify `get_preset_strategies` in `src/strategy.py` to test custom stint lengths.
-- Tweak the degradation coefficients in `src/degradation.py` or base lap times in `src/lap_model.py` to match specific circuits.
+- Tweak the degradation coefficients in `src/degradation.py`, fuel/pit/undercut
+  parameters in `src/lap_model.py`, or safety-car odds in `src/montecarlo.py` to match specific circuits or eras.

 ## License